Connect and Collaborate

 No single organization or person can address the multitude of services needed to help people affected by mental health or substance use conditions… the best sources are the people who live, serve, and work in the community and the best results are often seen when they undertake such action together.

-Find Partners for Coalition Work
+Find Coalition Partners

 - Contact your regional public health department, HHS Regional Offices, or SAMHSA Regional Offices.

-- Review SAMHSA’s toolkit, One Voice, One Community: Building Strong and Effective Partnerships Among Community and Faith Organizations
+- Review SAMHSA’s toolkit, One Voice, One Community: Building Strong and Effective Partnerships Among Community and Faith Organizations.